Kidwelly and Llanelly Canal: Subsequent development

 No further changes were made to the canal after the extensions were completed, and satisfactory levels of traffic were carried.
 Fifty-two barges were operational in 1835, although their size is unknown.
 The canal was dredged in 1858, and shareholders began to receive dividends on their investments that same year.
 Most of the traffic was anthracite coal, which was shipped through Burry Port.
 Some culm was still shipped through Kidwelly.
 Major users in 1863 consisted of two collieries at Pwll y Llygod and one at Pontyberem.
 Success was short-lived, however, as railways started to appear in the region.
-Faced with the threat of the Carmarthenshire Railway building a branch to Pontyberem, the Canal Company obtained a new Act of Parliament, and became the Kidwelly and Burry Port Railway Company in 1865.
+Faced with the threat of the Carmarthenshire Railway building a branch to Pontyberem, the canal company obtained a new act of Parliament, the Kidwelly and Burry Port Railway Act 1865 (28 & 29 Vict. c. ccxviii), and became the Kidwelly and Burry Port Railway Company in 1865.
 The following year, the Burry Port and Gwendreath Valley Railway company was formed, by amalgamating with the Burry Port Harbour Company.
-(The spelling of Gwendraeth was wrong in the Act of Parliament.)
+(The spelling of Gwendraeth was wrong in the act of Parliament.)
 The new company built a railway from Burry Port to Pontyberem, along the towpath over Pinged marsh, and on the bed of the canal elsewhere.
 This opened in July 1869.
 An extension to Kidwelly harbour followed in June 1873, and one to Cwmmawr in June 1886.

 Although the main canal was replaced by the railway, Kymer's dock continued to be used for the transfer of coal to coastal ships for another 50 years.
 Principal destinations included Laugharne, Carmarthen, St Clears and Llanstephan.
 The Kidwelly Corporation took out a lease on the dock in 1872, and the railway built a branch to it in 1873, which ran alongside the old canal.
 Most of the traffic had transferred to the railway by 1914, but some coasters continued to transport coal; the last recorded sailing was in the early 1920s, and was bound for Llanstephan.